 Let’s be honest here: I’m not a photographer.
-I take photos because I need them for the blog and because I love sharing with you guys what I see on my travels, but you’ll never see me carrying around a heavy backpack filled with only photography gear.
-So why did I try out this Joby GorillaPod SLR-Zoom?
+I take photos because I need them for the blog and because I love sharing with you guys what I see on my travels, but I don't spend hours getting the perfect shot.
+You'll also never see me carrying around a heavy backpack filled with only photography gear.
+So why did I try out this Joby GorillaPod SLR-Zoom with ballhead?

 By the way, it’s called “SLR-Zoom” because it supports up to 6.6 lb or 3 kg, so it can definitely support your gigantic lens.
 And my tiny ones.